Marcel Granollers: 2015–18: Second Masters doubles title, Three Masters finals

 Granollers suffered a significant loss in form, with only one tour-level late round appearance: the semifinals in Zagreb Indoors losing to Andreas Seppi.
 His 2015 year-end singles ranking dropped to No. 84.

 He reached the quarterfinals of the 2016 Monte-Carlo Rolex Masters before losing to Gaël Monfils in straight sets, making the main draw as a lucky loser.

+He made it to the 4th round of the 2016 French Open after Rafael Nadal withdrew from their 3rd round encounter.
+He lost out to Dominic Thiem in 4 sets.

-Granollers reached the finals in both the 2015 and 2017 Masters 1000 in Rome.
-He also reached the final of the 2017 Rolex Paris Masters in doubles with Ivan Dodig and in the following year 2018, he won the Masters 1000 title in Paris with Rajeev Ram.
+In doubles, Granollers reached the finals in both the 2015 and 2017 Masters 1000 in Rome, with Marc López and Ivan Dodig respectively.
+He also reached the final of the 2017 Rolex Paris Masters with Dodig.
+In 2018, he won the Paris Masters, partnering Rajeev Ram.